OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 ## Maturity 3
 ### Benefits
 ### Activity
-Ensure that defects are complimented with a range of fields, such as:
+Defects are complimented with a range of fields, such as:

 - Category
 - CVE / CWE